 COVID-19 has had a severe and negative impact on the Chinese and global economy since early 2020.
-Whether this will lead to a prolonged downturn in the economy is still unknown, especially considering the multiple recent outbreaks in various countries and regions as well as the uncertainties brought by the newly launched vaccination programs.
+Whether this will lead to a prolonged downturn in the economy is still unknown, especially considering the multiple outbreaks in various countries and regions as well as the uncertainties brought by the vaccination programs and recent relaxation of restrictive measures in response to the COVID-19 pandemic.
 Even before the outbreak of COVID-19, the global macroeconomic environment had been facing challenges.
 The growth of the Chinese economy has gradually slowed down in recent years and the trend may continue.
 There is considerable uncertainty over the long-term effects of the monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
-There have been concerns over unrest and terrorist threats in the Middle East, Europe and Africa.
+There have been concerns over unrest and terrorist threats in the Middle East, Europe and Africa and Russia's recent military interventions in Ukraine.
 There have also been concerns on the relationship between China and other countries, including surrounding Asian countries, which may potentially lead to foreign investors closing down their businesses or withdrawing their investments in China and, thus, exiting the China market, and other economic effects.
 In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations and tariffs.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
 Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.